 The cost of air conditioning services depends on the make and model, the extent of the trouble and other factors.
 For various common repairs, you might expect to pay a couple hundred for components and labour.

 The cost for AC installation largely depends on the size of the home and the replacement AC unit the you choose.
 The installation cost can be well over $12,000, depending on the size of the home and the replacement AC that is chosen for the home.
-Our Advantage Program helps homeowners have access to the AC systems they need for one affordable monthly price.
+Our Advantage Program helps homeowners have access to the AC systems they need for one affordable monthly payment.

 Some of the work during an air conditioner tune-up includes a standard AC maintenance checklist: